sharifulsazib04/CS7641-Gt/README.md

 ## 6. Conclusion

 ## 7. References

+[1] J. Stallkamp, M. Schlipsing, J. Salmen, and C. Igel.
+The German Traffic Sign Recognition Benchmark: A multi-class classification competition.
+In Proceedings of the IEEE International Joint Conference on Neural Networks, pages 1453–1460.
+2011

 You can use the [editor on GitHub](https://github.com/sharifulsazib04/CS7641ML.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.